czammar/crontab_intro/README.md

 # /Users/my_user/opt/anaconda3/bin/Rscript
 ```

-With this information, we can execute Python adn R file from terminal
+With this information, we can execute Python adn R file from terminal in two ways:

 **Route 1: specifing paths on terminal**